harsh-coder-desgin/Food-Delivery-app-/README.md

 ![Screenshot 2025-05-04 195149](https://github.com/user-attachments/assets/4b07af52-e040-47c4-a184-dab02eaadb97)

-15.Add to Cart
-Click on Order Now to add items to your cart.
+15.Click on Order Now to add items to your cart.